Raabta (film): Critical response

-Bollywood Hungama gave the film 3.5/5 stars, writing "Raabta is a wellenacted drama with beautiful locales and potent cinematography.
+Bollywood Hungama gave the film 3.5/5 stars, writing "Raabta is a well enacted drama with beautiful locales and potent cinematography.
 It should be in your watch list if you like plots centred around romance, fantasy and reincarnation".
 The Times of India gave the film 3.5/5 stars, writing "If sparks flew more organically, it would have been easier to make a connection with this epic tale of love."
 Koimoi gave the film 2/5 stars, writing "Raabta is a confused film that never establishes a firm balance between its crossover love stories."
 Shubhra Gupta from The Indian Express gave the film 1.5/5 stars, writing, "Some questions arise after Raabta has been seen, chief amongst which is one that comes up every time Bollywood tries, and fails, to do a cracking romance.
 Why is Bollywood incapable of pulling off a full-length film with a pair of lovers connecting, pulling apart, coming together?"
 India Today gave the film 1/5 stars, calling it "A comet-crossed romance which never hits the target."

 Critic Rajeev Masand gave the film 1/5 stars, writing, "This is a movie so singularly pointless, you have to wonder how the writers and the director tricked the financiers into thinking there was a story here worth telling, and why the actors preferred going to shoot every morning instead of sleeping longer hours.
 This is the kind of film that film critics must endure so you don't have to.
 Even Denzel Washington couldn't save this film.
 I'm going with one out of five."